University of York

-Situated to the south-east of the city of York, the university campus is about 500 acre in size.
+South-east of the city of York, the university campus is about 500 acre in size.
 The original campus, Campus West, incorporates the York Science Park and the National Science Learning Centre, and its wildlife, campus lakes and greenery are prominent.
 In May 2007 the university was granted permission to build an extension to its main campus, on arable land just east of the nearby village of Heslington.
 The second campus, Campus East, opened in 2009 and now hosts five colleges and three departments as well as conference spaces, a sports village and a business start-up 'incubator'.
 The institution also leases King's Manor in York city centre.
-The university had a total income of £458.8 million in 2021-22 of which £79.7 million was from research grants and contracts, with an expenditure of £542.2 million.
+The university had a total income of £515.5 million in 2023–24 of which £100.4 million was from research grants and contracts, with an expenditure of £379.4 million.

-York was one of the first of the plate glass universities established in the 1960s, and runs a distinctive collegiate system with 11 colleges as of 2022.
+York was one of the first of the plate glass universities established in the 1960s, and runs a distinctive collegiate system, which currently consists of eleven colleges.
 The eleventh college, David Kato, opened in 2022.
-In 2012, York joined the Russell Group of research-intensive British universities.
+The university is a member of regional research groups including the N8 Group and White Rose University Consortium as well as the national Russell Group.

 History

 Origins

 The first petition for the establishment of a university in York was presented to James I in 1617.
 In 1641, a second petition was drawn up but was not delivered due to the English Civil War in 1642.
 A third petition was created in 1647 but was rejected by Parliament.
-In the 1820s there were discussions about the founding of a university in York, but this did not come to fruition due to the founding of Durham University in 1832.
+In the 1820s there were discussions about the founding of a university in York, but this did not come to fruition owing to the founding of Durham University in 1832.
 In 1903, F. J. Munby and the Yorkshire Philosophical Society, among others, proposed a "Victoria University of Yorkshire".

 Oliver Sheldon a director of Rowntree's and co-founder of York Civic Trust, was a driving force behind the campaign to found the university.